co-cddo/SbD/Code_of_Conduct.md

 >
 > - where the code of conduct says "project" we mean CDDO, `SbD Artefact Library` and all repositories hosted within it.
 > - where the code of conduct says "maintainer" we mean `SbD Artefact Library` organisation owners
-> - where the code of conduct says "leadership" we mean both `SbD Artefact Library` organisation owners, line managers, and other leadership within CDDO
+> - where the code of conduct says "leadership" we mean both `SbD Artefact Library` organisation owners and other senior leadership within CDDO

 ### Our Pledge